ElvannAbendroth/in-a-noteshell/src/content/docs/four-part-harmony/03-harmonization/02-cycle-of-fifths.md

 ## Hierarchy of Progressions

+This is a summary of the system that Schönberg came up with, that is based on intervals.

 | Strong                       | Weak     |
 | ---------------------------- | -------- |
 | Asc.
 4rth                    | Asc.
 3rd |